SUGAM-CB/Computer-Science-Project/README.md

 -> To encourage international students and newcomers to easily discover events aligned with their interests and networks.

 -> To demonstrate how machine learning and web technologies can enhance smart city applications through personalization.

+Phase status:

+Development phase

+-> abstract,introduction and related work defined

+->

+Risk Concideration:

+This project involves several potential risks related to data, performance, and technical implementation

+  -> risk related to data availability as public APIs have limited data access

+  -> data quality could reduce the accuracy of recommendation as data may contain outdated or inconsistent information

+  -> TF-IDF and cosine similarity calculations could become slower as the dataset grows

+  -> New users with very limited input or uncommon interests may receive less relevant recommendations

+  -> The current system is designed for a prototype-scale dataset; scaling to large, live event databases may require backend redesign or database integration

 <img width="451" height="128" alt="image" src="https://github.com/user-attachments/assets/25c6d5e9-5032-4f1a-9cd0-4bde4019d942" />